phantomcyber/phantom-apps/.github/CONTRIBUTING.md

 *****Important Notes:**

-**1. Please make sure to check the 'Allow edits and access to secrets by maintainers' box so that a Splunk>Phantom developer can aid in the PR process.**
+1. **Please make sure to check the 'Allow edits and access to secrets by maintainers' box so that a Splunk>Phantom developer can aid in the PR process.**

-**1. Any pull-request to [Master](https://github.com/phantomcyber/phantom-apps/tree/master) will not be accepted**
+1. **Any pull-request to [Master](https://github.com/phantomcyber/phantom-apps/tree/master) will not be accepted**

-**1. A Splunk>Phantom developer may wish to create a new branch and ask you to perform your pull-request there for specific types of changes.**
+1. **A Splunk>Phantom developer may wish to create a new branch and ask you to perform your pull-request there for specific types of changes.**

-Remember:  One issue per branch.
-We will not accept any Pull Requests that affect more than one App or addresses more than one Issue at a time (unless the issue is a duplicate - discretion of our development team).
+1. **One issue per branch.
+We will not accept any Pull Requests that affect more than one App or addresses more than one Issue at a time (unless the issue is a duplicate - discretion of our development team).**

 ## Contributing New Apps